5G Numerology & Subcarrier Spacing

 Not by itself.
 Throughput also depends on bandwidth, MIMO layers, scheduling efficiency, control overhead, radio conditions, and implementation details.
 Numerology is one important part of that picture.

-What are the most common SCS values engineers see?
+What are the most common SCS values in practice?

 In practical work, 15 kHz and 30 kHz are especially common in FR1, while 60 kHz and 120 kHz become more important in higher-frequency or tighter-timing scenarios.